aio-libs/aiohttp/docs/server.rst

             yield from response.write_eof()

 The next step is to create a loop and register your handler within a server.
-KeyboardInterrupt exception handling is necessary so you can stop your server with Ctrl+C at any time.
+:exc:`KeyboardInterrupt` exception handling is necessary so you can stop your server with Ctrl+C at any time.

  .. code-block:: python